Minority Business Enterprise MBE

 ✅ Short Definition

-A Minority Business Enterprise (MBE) is a business that is at least 51% owned, operated, and controlled by one or more individuals who are part of a recognized minority group.
-In franchising, MBE designation can influence access to funding, procurement opportunities, and diversity initiatives.
-The term may appear in franchise agreements when addressing eligibility for special programs or incentives.
+The term Minority Business Enterprise (MBE) refers to a business that is at least 51% owned, operated, and controlled by one or more individuals who are members of a recognized minority group.
+In franchising, MBE certification can open access to special funding, procurement, and partnership opportunities with both public and private organizations.

 🧾 Long Definition